Photograph by Margaret Smith

 The Trumpeter Swan Society (TTSS) has been North America's leader of Trumpeter Swan conservation since 1968.
-Thanks to our donors, for 50 years TTSS has played a pivotal role by providing expert science based technical support in the major restoration programs.
+Thanks to our donors, for over 50 years TTSS has played a pivotal role by providing expert science based technical support in the major restoration programs.
 Our vibrant "swan network" of researchers, swan managers, and biologists have gathered and shared the best science based information and research to help return Trumpeter Swans to areas where they have not been seen in more than a century.

 Trumpeter Swans once flourished across much of North America.
 Tragically, by 1900 they were nearly extinct due to commercial and subsistence hunting.
 In recent decades, Trumpeters began a remarkable recovery thanks to the partnerships and passion of many people, organizations and agencies, with the expert technical support of TTSS.